GESIS-Methods-Hub/guidelines-for-methods/README.md

 Here you will find the guidelines used by Methods Hub for methods.
 If you are preparing a tutorial, check the [guidelines used by Methods Hub for tutorials](https://github.com/GESIS-Methods-Hub/guidelines-for-tutorials).

+The Methods Hub aims to provide high-quality and easy-to-use computer science methods to social scientists.
+Offering such methods through the Methods Hub makes them directly available to the target audience.
+However, the Method Hub only accepts methods that follow the principles of open science, that are available in a format that is accessible for social scientists and that are relevant for social science research.
+A special focus of the Methods Hub is on methods that work on [digital behavioral data](https://www.gesis.org/en/institute/about-us/digital-behavioral-data), but also other methods are welcome.

+A method for the Methods Hub is a sequence of instructions that a computer should execute to perform a specific task and that is bundled for reusability, as well as its documentation.

+To be included in the Methods Hub, a method is checked to see if it fulfils the criteria in the [method-publishing-checklist](#method-publishing-checklist) below.
+If you believe your method meets these criteria, submit it for review on the [Methods Hub Portal](https://methodshub.gesis.org).
+After acceptance, consider to [write and submit a tutorial](https://github.com/GESIS-Methods-Hub/guidelines-for-tutorials) for your method.

 ## Method publishing checklist

 Each method submitted to the [Methods Hub](https://methodshub.gesis.org/) is checked for compliance with the following criteria before publication.